codersujon/Laravel_APIs_No_Auth/README.md

-# 👨‍💼 Laravel Employee Management API
+# 👨‍💼 Laravel Employee API

 A simple RESTful API built with Laravel to manage employee records.